 How to turn off water lock mode

 When your Apple Watch is in water lock, you see a small water droplet icon at the top of your watch face.
-When you see that icon, tapping the screen or buttons has no effect.
+Tapping the screen or buttons has no effect when you see that icon.

 The good news is that turning off water lock mode is usually very simple.